Beviso23/final_project/README.md

 ### Introduction

 This project leverages the **Nuclear Explosions Dataset** sourced from the [Stockholm International Peace Research Institute](https://www.sipri.org/) and tidied via the [rfordatascience](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-08-20) TidyTuesday repository.
 The analysis focuses on exploring nuclear explosions by country, deployment methods, regions, yield, and purpose over time using both static and interactive visualizations.
-The file with the flexdashboard is called 'Flexdashboard_Storyboard_test.Rmd'.
-The Flexdashboard consists of panels that summarize the data on nuclear explosions from 1945 to 1998 through quantitative, interactive, and geographical visualization.

 ---